-Name of director Name of company Nature of business Nature of interest Pansy Ho Shun Tak Holdings Limited (" Shun Tak ") Hospitality, property, transportation and investment Directorship and substantial shareholder Sociedade de Turismo e Diversões de Macau, S.A. (" STDM ") Non-casino gaming activities in Macau, investments in companies with gaming operations in Portugal, North Korea and Vietnam, property investments, real estate and infrastructure Directorship and minority shareholder SJM Holdings Limited ("SJM") Casino gaming Indirect minority interest through STDM
+Name of director Name of company Nature of business Nature of interest Pansy Ho Shun Tak Holdings Limited (" Shun Tak ") Hospitality, property, transportation and investment Directorship and substantial shareholder Sociedade de Turismo e Diversões de Macau, S.A. ("STDM") Non-casino gaming activities in Macau, investments in companies with gaming operations in Portugal, North Korea and Vietnam, property investments, real estate and infrastructure Directorship and minority shareholder SJM Holdings Limited ("SJM") Casino gaming Indirect minority interest through STDM

 Shun Tak's ordinary shares are listed on the Main Board of the Stock Exchange.
-Pansy Ho is the managing director of Shun Tak and is interested in approximately 11.0% of the total issued share capital of Shun Tak as at the Latest Practicable Date.
+Pansy Ho is the managing director of Shun Tak and has an interest in approximately 11.0% of the total issued share capital of Shun Tak as at the Latest Practicable Date.
 Shun Tak's hospitality businesses do not involve casino gaming.
-The turnover and net profit of Shun Tak for the year ended December 31, 2010 amounted to approximately HK\$3,097,249,000 and HK\$902,581,000 respectively, of which approximately HK\$533 million of the total turnover were derived from its hospitality division.
+The turnover and net profit of Shun Tak for the year ended December 31, 2010 amounted to approximately HK\$3,097.2 million and HK\$902.6 million respectively, Approximately HK\$533.2 million of the total turnover was derived from its hospitality division.